MGW14/TASRecorder/README.md

 Then type in /record to start the recording.
 It will not record the Main Menu, but will automatically start after you join a world again.

+While you are in the TAS, press ESC a few times, and all the images will be compressed.
+That means, you will not have 1.5tb of images after an all advancements run (it's actually "only" 350 gb but still) and it will compress it down to... uhhh 15 gb? idunno.

 Type /record again to stop recording.